orbitdb/field-manual/01_Tutorial/01_Basics.md

 Each OrbitDB store has its own specific API methods to create, delete, retreieve and update data.
 In general, you can expect to always have something like a `get` and something like a `put`.

-Also, users of OrbitDB can write their own stores if it suits them.
+Also, OrbitDB developers can write their own stores if it suits them.
 This is an advanced topic and is covered in Part 3 of this book.

 ### Key takeaways